opnsense

 After configuration, go to System -> High Availability -> Status and click button

-to synchronize config to backup.
+Synchronizeto synchronize config to backup.

 Dynamic DNS

-dynamic DNS provider.
+This procedure covers opnsense configuration with Duck DNS dynamic DNS provider.
 To learn more about opnsense dynamic DNS configuration with other providers see https://docs.opnsense.org/manual/dynamic_dns.html#setting-up-a-dynamic-ip-address

 Register a hostname in Duck DNS